stateio/letterpress-lexicographer/README.md

 letterpress-lexicographer
 =========================

+**Some users have been reporting issues with iOS 6.0.1.
+If you are using 6.0.1, let me know if you do or don't have problems [here](https://github.com/stateio/letterpress-lexicographer/issues/1)**

 This app allows you to add any words you want to the Letterpress dictionary.
 Never lose again!

 No jailbreak required.
 You can find more details [here](http://finite.state.io/blog/2012/11/09/hacking-letterpress/).